enso-org/enso/docs/parser/lexer.md

 ## Lexer Functionality

-The lexer needs to provide the following functionality as part of the parser.
+The lexer provides the following functionality as part of the parser.

 - It consumes the source lazily, character by character, and produces a structured token stream consisting of the lexer [ast](#the-lexer-ast).
-- It must succeed on _any_ input, even if there are invalid constructs in the token stream, represented by `Invalid` tokens.
+- It succeeds _any_ input, even if there are invalid constructs in the token stream, represented by `Invalid` tokens.

 ## The Lexer AST